AndyObtiva/perfect-shape/README.md

 - `#center_x`: center x (always x)
 - `#center_y`: center y (always y)
 - `#bounding_box`: bounding box is a rectangle with x = min x, y = min y, and width/height of shape
-- `#contain?(x_or_point, y=nil, distance: 0)`: checks if point matches self, with a distance tolerance (0 by default).
+- `#contain?(x_or_point, y=nil, distance_tolerance: 0)`: checks if point matches self, with a distance tolerance (0 by default).
 Distance tolerance provides a fuzz factor that for example enables GUI users to mouse-click-select a point shape in a GUI more successfully.
 - `#point_distance(x_or_point, y=nil)`: Returns the distance from a point to another point
 - `#==(other)`: Returns `true` if equal to `other` or `false` otherwise